-- Non-occupant co-borrower is an immediate family borrower and not a party to the transaction (i.e., builder/developer, seller, Realtor, escrow agent, etc.) - Non-occupant co-borrower adds strength to the transaction by contributing stability, good credit standing, and a savings history - Occupant borrower must qualify on their own occupant ratios.
-Occupying borrower's ratios, without consideration of non-occupying co-borrower's income and obligations, should generally not exceed 45% - Occupant borrower contributes a minimum 3% cash down payment to the transaction - Occupant borrower exhibits characteristics associated with potential for growth in employment, income, credit standing, and asset accumulation - Debt-to-income ratios that include the non-occupant co-borrower's income and obligations should not exceed normally accepted ratios for the loan program being offered (i.e., 45% DTI for AMGC's standard underwriting programs).
-The current housing expense for the non-occupant co-borrower must be included in long-term debt when calculating the qualifying ratios.
+- Non-occupant co-borrower is an immediate family borrower and not a party to the transaction (i.e., builder/developer, seller, Realtor, escrow agent, etc.) - Non-occupant co-borrower adds strength to the transaction by contributing stability, good credit standing, and a savings history - Non-occupant co-borrower allowed only for owner-occupied properties; 1-unit owner-occupied property if a non-conforming loan amount - Occupant borrower contributes a minimum 3% cash down payment to the transaction - Occupant borrower exhibits characteristics associated with potential for growth in employment, income, credit standing, and asset accumulation - Debt-to-income ratios that include the non-occupant co-borrower's income and obligations should not exceed normally accepted ratios for the loan program being offered (i.e., 45% DTI for AMGC's standard underwriting programs).
+The current housing expense for the non-occupant co-borrower must be included in long-term debt when calculating the qualifying ratios